ROYS PEAK HIKE NEW ZEALAND – All You Need to Know!

 Best places to stay near Roys Peak

-Wānaka is a super nice alpine town to stay and a great base to explore the beauty of Mount Aspiring National Park.
-With stunning views on Lake Wānaka and the surroundings mountain peaks, there is plenty of choice in self contained apartments, vacation homes or hotels.
+Wānaka is a super nice alpine town to stay in and a great base to explore the beauty of Mount Aspiring National Park.
+With stunning views on Lake Wānaka and the surrounding peaks, there is plenty of choice in self-contained apartments, vacation homes, or hotels.
 Find here the best places to stay in Wanaka.

 Lakeside Luxury 2 Bedroom Apartment

-This gorgeous 2 bedroom apartment is a home away from home with all the amenities you need and a stunning view on Lake Wanaka.
-With a fully equipped kitchen including dishwasher, a patio with incredible mountain and lake views, a shared indoor pool and closely located to Wanaka town, this luxury apartment is everything you need.
+This gorgeous 2 bedroom apartment is a home away from home with all the amenities you need and a stunning view of Lake Wanaka.
+With a fully equipped kitchen including a dishwasher, a patio with incredible mountain and lake views, a shared indoor pool and close location to Wanaka town, this luxury apartment is everything you need.

 → Book here your stay at Lakeside Luxury 2 Bedroom Apartment